alieutech/BookStore-MERN-STACK/README.md

 Description:
 The BookStore application is a full-stack web platform built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 It allows users to browse, purchase, and manage books online, with features tailored for both customers and administrators.

+This project is open for collaboration!
+Developers, designers, and tech enthusiasts are welcome to contribute and enhance the platform together.

 # Key Features
 # # Frontend (React.js):